 Progress Eval.
-Fin 1.
+Fina 1.
 Prepares and maintains accurate and legible client/patient records, including notes, logs and other written communication consistent with state and federal regulations, and instructions from the supervising SLP.
 2. Assures the security off all client/patient records at all times, and maintains confidentiality of the information.
 3. Uses professional terminology correctly in communication with the supervising SLP and in all written communication pertaining to the client/patient.
-4. Accurately calculates chronological age of patient/client.
-HEA LTH AND SAFETY PRECAUTIONS Progress Eval.
-Fin 1.
+4. Accurately calculates chronological age of patient/client. - HEA LTH AND SAFETY PRECAUTIONS Progress Eval.
+Fina 1.
 Utilizes universal precautions and adheres to the infection control procedures and guidelines consist at with the standard guidelines of the employer.
-2. Uses appropriate procedures in the physical management of clients/patients and any precessary injury prevention strategies consistent with the employer's polinic and/or as directed by the supervising SLP.
-N. C
+2. Uses appropriate procedures at the physical management of clients/patients and any to cessar, injury prevention strategies consistent with the employer's policies and/or as directed by the supervising SLP.
+9

-Any additional comments (attach extra a page as needed):
+A

 Date Supervisor

+D . - Co.
+1

-Date Studen
+Date FINAL EVALUATION Studen

 FINAL EVALUATION

+FINAL EVALUATION Any additional comments (attac th extra page as needed

-Any additional comments (attach extra a page as neede
+FINAL EVALUATION Any additional comments (attac th extra page as needed